 Ferrero Rocher Cupcake Recipe

 The cupcake recipe came from Laura of Sweets Made Here.
-It is for 12 cupcakes.
-I doubled it.

 - 1/2 c boiling water